-Enlightenment may be more illusion than real… not that it isn’t ‘real’, mind you.
+Enlightenment may be more illusion than real… not that it isn’t real, mind you.
 Just as Something and Nothing produce each other, so do ignorance and enlightenment.
 The next question is, to what does enlightenment correlate, ‘Something’ or ‘Nothing’?
-(See Tools of Taoist Thought: Correlations)
+(See Tools of Taoist Thought: Correlations.)

-If you see it as ‘Something’, then it correlates to obvious, bright, light, life, full, sudden, special, etc. If you see enlightenment as ‘Nothing’, then it correlates to MYSTERY UPON MYSTERY, DARKLY VISIBLE, DEATH, STILLNESS, EMPTINESS, PERPETUITY, IMPARTIALITY, THE CONSTANT, and such.
+If you see enlightenment as ‘Something’, then it correlates to obvious, bright, light, life, full, sudden, special, etc. If you see enlightenment as ‘Nothing’, then it correlates to such Taoist terms as:MYSTERY UPON MYSTERY, DARKLY VISIBLE, DEATH, STILLNESS, EMPTINESS, PERPETUITY, IMPARTIALITY, THE CONSTANT, to name a few.
 Thus, by expecting enlightenment to be ‘Something’, you will certainly miss it, if it is indeed ‘Nothing‘.

 We must live life until we take our last breath.
-The biological instincts driving us to resist entropy run deeper than any enlightened ‘singularity’ occurring in our brain’s mind.
+The biological instincts driving us to resist entropy run deeper than any enlightened singularity occurring in our brain’s mind.
 Enlightened or not, our original animal nature still runs the show.
 The journey of a thousand miles starts from beneath [our] feet each moment, regardless.
 In this regard, we are all in the same ‘life boat’ together.
 It naturally follows that the sage has no mind of his own.
 He takes as his own the mind of the people.
-Chapter 65 reveals reality; Of old those who excelled in the pursuit of the way did not use it to enlighten the people but to hoodwink them.
+Chapter 65 reveals a deeper reality; Of old those who excelled in the pursuit of the way did not use it to enlighten the people but to hoodwink them.